akjindal53244/Arithmo/README.md

 ## Benchmark Results

 Arithmo2-Mistral-7B model is fine-tuned with 4-bit QLoRA on single GPU and is competitive with supervised full-finetuned state-of-the-art Mathematical Reasoning models.
-Refer to [Comparing Arithmo-Mistral-7B with other LLM models](https://github.com/akjindal53244/Arithmo-Mistral-7B/tree/master#comparing-arithmo-mistral-7b-with-other-llm-models) section for more details.
+Refer to [Comparing Arithmo Models with other LLM models](https://github.com/akjindal53244/Arithmo-Mistral-7B/tree/master#comparing-arithmo-mistral-7b-with-other-llm-models) section for more details.

 <table>
     <thead>